 Weather prediction models or generally speaking atmospheric general circulation models are the discrete, numerical representatives of the underlying governing physical laws.
 The following two web sites provide first insight into the concepts of a weather prediction model and give some hints concerning its complex structures.

-Numerical weather prediction models at the German Weather Services (DWD), Offenbach, Germany Forecasting by computer at the European Centre for Medium-Range Weather Forecasts (ECMWF), Reading, England
+Numerical weather prediction models at the German Weather Services (DWD), Offenbach, Germany Modelling and Prediction at the European Centre for Medium-Range Weather Forecasts (ECMWF), Reading, England

 Atmospheric models consist of several components which describe the state of the atmosphere.
-Important model components are the dynamics package, the so-called dynamical core, and the physics package which strongly interact in a non-linear fashion.
-The dynamical core contains the large-scale adiabatic part of a model (the discretized governing equations) and is explicitly resolved on the underlying grid, whereas the physics is characterized by diabatic, subgrid-scale processes.
+Important model components are the dynamics package, the so-called dynamical core, and the physics package which strongly interacts with the dynamical core in a non-linear fashion.
+The dynamical core contains the large-scale adiabatic part of a model (the discretized equations of motion) and is explicitly resolved on the underlying grid, whereas the physics is characterized by diabatic, subgrid-scale processes.
 These physical processes such as radiation, clouds, friction and boundary layer interactions play an important role in the general circulation.
 However, their characterisic spatial scales are too small to be resoved on a typical GCM grid with grid spacings of order 50 km or wider.
 Therefore, the overall effects of the small-scale processes are estimated via so-called physical parameterizations.
 These are often derived empirically.

 The interaction of the model components in a full GCM makes it difficult or even impossible to decide which phenomena are caused by which model component.
 Each attempt to gather information on a specific model component - so for example information on the dynamical core of a model - is influenced by the impact of the physical parameterizations.
 This difficulty is alleviated when testing the dynamical core in isolation.
 This can ve viewed as a 'unit test before coupling the dynamics to the physics parametrization suite.
 Dry dynamical core tests give valuable information about the characteristics of the numerical discretizations, such as the diffusive behavior, and are especially useful as a begugging tool during the model development phases.
 In addition, dynamical cores can be intercompared which provides information about the uncertainties in the numerical solutions.

 Two groups of dynamical core tests need to be distinguished.
 First, dynamical cores can be tested with short deterministic test cases which typically cover a simulation period of about 10-30 days.
 Second, dynamical cores can be tested in a climate mode that assesses the statistics of the model simulations.
 These runs span a multi-year time period and are typically run with simple prescribed forcings (Rayleigh friction and Newtonian temperature relaxation) that replace the complex physics suite.
-Two such 'climate' forcings have been suggested in the literature.
+Two such dry 'climate' forcings have been suggested in the literature.
 They are known as the Held-Suarez test and the Boer-Denis test which are briefly described below.
 We extended these dry test paradigms and developed a moist variant of the Held-Suarez test in Thatcher and Jablonowski (2016).

 Deterministic Dynamical Core TestsShort deterministic test cases for dynamical cores have become prominient over the last decade and our research group has played a paramount role in defining them.
 The key to their widespread use is that they need to be 'easy-to-implement'.
 Short dynamical core test cases start from prescribed initial conditions that are ideally provided in analytic form.
 The simulations are run in a 'forecast mode' for 10-30 day time periods and are either compared to analytic solutions (if available) or high-resolution reference solutions.
 Examples of dry dynamical core test cases are the Jablonowski-Williamson steady-state and baroclinic wave test (Jablonowski and Williamson, QJ 2006; Williamson et al., MWR 2009; Lauritzen et al., JAMES 2010), 3D advection, Rossby-Haurwitz waves, mountain-generated Rossby waves or gravity waves (Jablonowski et al. 2008, Ullrich and Jablonowski, JCP 2012).
 We also suggest a moist tropical cyclone test case in aqua-planet mode that can either be run in a full-physics or simple-physics setup (Reed and Jablonowski, JAMES 2012).
 These simulations are initialized with a weak axisymmetric vortex that is embedded into tropical environmental conditions (Reed and Jablonowski, MWR 2011).
 The vortex then evolves into a tropical cyclone over 10 simulation days.
 This collection and examples of the model simulations are provided in:

 - Jablonowski, C. and D. L. Williamson (2006): A baroclinic instability test case for atmospheric model dynamical cores , Quart.
 J. Roy.
 Meteorol.
 Soc., Vol. 132, 2943-2975